SashaD826/Portfolio/README.md

 ### 🚲 Bike Sales Breakdown
   **Description:** This project involves a granular analysis of a bike store's order data over a one-month period.
 The dataset encompasses critical financial and operational metrics, including revenue, cost of goods sold, customer demographics, providing a detailed description of store operations.

-  **Goal:** To conduct an Exploratory Data Analysis (EDA) that describes store performance.
+  **Goal:** To conduct an Exploratory Data Analysis (EDA) that describes store performance over time.
 The objective is to visualize crucial KPIs and identify opportunities to increase efficiency and revenue.

   **Challenge:** The raw data presented certain data quality issues, including duplicates, missing values, inconsistent product descriptions, missing and incorrect numeric values.